fyc1007261/Paper-Notes/TheGoogleFileSystem.md

   - When a chunk joins, it sends the information about what chunks it has.

+- There are no per-directory data structures.
+Therefore, it is inefficient to delete a directory or rename a directory (have to go through the whole table).

 ### Consistency

 - A file region is consistent if all clients will always see the same data, regardless of which replicas they read from.